SIGNIFICANT ACCOUNTING POLICIES (Policies) |

 Government Grants

 From time to time, the Company may enter into arrangements with governmental entities for the purpose of obtaining funding for research and development activities.
 The Company is reimbursed for costs incurred that are associated with specified research and development activities included in the grant application approved by the government authority.
 The Company classifies government grants received under these arrangements as a reduction to the related research and development expense in the same period as the relevant expenses are incurred.
 In August 2022, the Company announced that it received a Cooperative Agreement grant from the National Institute on Drug Abuse (“NIDA”), part of the National Institutes of Health, to support the development of its TNX-1300 product candidate for the treatment of cocaine intoxication.
-During the year ended December 31, 2023, we received $2.7 million in funding as a reduction of related research and development expense.
-Included in Prepaid expenses and other is an additional $0.2 million which was not received until January 2024.
+During the year ended December 31, 2023, we received $2.7 million in funding as a reduction of related .
+Included in is an additional $0.2 million which was not received until January 2024.
 No funding was received during 2022.

-Stock-based Compensation.
+Stock-based Compensation. |

 All stock-based payments to employees and to nonemployees for their services, including grants of restricted stock units (“RSUs”), and stock options, are measured at fair value on the grant date and recognized in the consolidated statements of operations as compensation expense over the requisite service period.
 The Company accounts for share-based awards in accordance with the provisions of the Accounting Standards Codification (“ASC”) 718, Compensation – Stock Compensation.